-You Need to Know How to Set Limits for a Manipulator
+You Need to Know How to Set Boundaries for a Manipulator

 Are you being manipulated in a relationship or friendship?
 Learn how to set limits and maintain your integrity.

-During our lives, everyone has been “left” by a manipulator.
+During our lives, many of us have been taken advantage of by a manipulator.

-The first time we don’t see it coming.
-Perhaps it’s because we’re young.
+Perhaps it’s because you’re young.
 Or, perhaps it’s because we don’t have much life experience to know the profile of a manipulator.

-However, after this first lesson, and this early experience, we need to be able to incorporate all of the data.
+However, after this first lesson, you need to be able to incorporate all of the data.
 This means each action, word, and gesture.
-This is done to identify new behaviors and know how to set a limit, a defensive barrier.
+This is done to identify new behaviors and know how to set boundaries.

-At the same time, we can’t forget that this kind of experience always happens for a reason: to learn.
-This way, we are more capable to bypass new obstacles in our path.
-This lets us move forward with better integrity and fulfillment.
+At the same time, you can’t forget that this kind of experience always happens for a reason: to learn.
+This way, you become more capable of overcoming new obstacles in the future and learning how to set better, healthier boundaries.

-There are many people that, unlike what we said before, trip time and time again on the same obstacle: they consciously let themselves get manipulated.
+There are many people that fall time and time again on the same obstacle: they consciously let themselves get manipulated.
 They fall into the same kind of relationship repeatedly.

 Why does this happen?
-What psychological explanation can be behind these dynamics?
+What psychological explanation is behind these dynamics?

-- People that let themselves be manipulated constantly need positive reinforcement.
+People who let themselves be manipulated constantly need positive reinforcement.

-- Manipulators do this, they are loving in the beginning.
+Manipulators do this.
+They’re loving in the beginning.
 They flatter and give a lot of positive reinforcement to get what they want.

 Something like this is very attractive for someone who needs to feel praised.

-- At the same time, another aspect explains this voluntary surrender to manipulation.
-This is the fact that they don’t really know how to feel loved or respected.
+At the same time, another aspect explains this voluntary surrender to manipulation.
+Essentially, they don’t really know how to feel loved or respected.

 They feel “hungry” for love.
-From there, they are able to accept any “substitute.”
-This is despite the very terrible secondary effects.
+From there, they are able to accept any “substitute,” despite the very terrible side effects.

 Before becoming sad addicts to these double-edged, calculating, and false relationships, we need to do something.
 We need to get rid of the edge of manipulation that keeps us tied to certain people.

-There is always a “last straw” that breaks your patience’s back.
-In other words, everyone needs to find the unpassable limit that no one should go past.
+There is always a “last straw,” a breaking point.
+In other words, everyone needs to find the limit that no one should go past.

-- No one should make you believe that you aren’t capable, are ineffective, inept, or that you don’t deserve the goals you set.
+- Make you believe that you aren’t capable, are inept, or that you don’t deserve the goals you set.

-- No one should violate your personal rights.
-These include your right to have a voice, opinion, the ability to act and to decide.
+- Violate your personal rights.
+These include your right to have a voice, opinion, the ability to act and to decide for yourself.

-- No one can attack or make light of our values, ideas, or beliefs.
+- Attack or make light of our values, ideas, or beliefs.

-- No one should make you feel that you are inferior.
+- Make you feel that you are inferior.

-- No one can touch a single thread in the magnificent fabric of your self-esteem.
+- Touch a single thread in the magnificent fabric of your self-esteem.

 The art of manipulation is very common.
-But, just because it’s common doesn’t make it allowable.
+However, just because it’s common doesn’t make it allowable.

-- Unfortunately, this kind of behavior is habitual.
-It tries to influence your way of acting or other people’s emotions for the manipulator’s own good.
+Unfortunately, this kind of behavior is habitual.
+It seeks to influence your way of acting or other people’s emotions for the manipulator’s own good.

-This can be found in relationships, friendships, in familial relationships and also in the work place.
+This can be found in relationships, friendships, in familial relationships and in the work place.

-As a result, it’s common for them to say things like “of course I want what’s best for you, you’re thinking wrong, how little do you trust me, or look at how little you appreciate all I do for you.”
+As a result, it’s common for them to say things like “Of course I want what’s best for you.
+Oh, how little do you trust me!”

 This is, without a doubt, the first principle we need to add to our day to day lives: a “no” in time helps us prevent more problems later on.

-- If something doesn’t please you or is uncomfortable, you need to say it out loud.
-This way, other people know exactly where our limits are.
+If something doesn’t please you or is uncomfortable, you need to say it out loud.
+This way, other people know exactly where your limits are.

-We should never give in to what doesn’t seem right to us.
-It doesn’t matter that your partner, brother, or father is the one that’s asking us to do something that goes against our principles or values.
+You should never give in to what doesn’t seem right.
+It doesn’t matter that your partner, brother, or father is the one that’s asking us to do something that goes against your principles or values.

-If we don’t feel comfortable, if we don’t like it, or it bothers us, we won’t do it.
+If you don’t feel comfortable or it bothers you, don’t do it.

-It’s possible that for a period of our life we were what is known as an “easy target”.
+It’s possible that for a period of your life you were what is known as an “easy target.”

-- We were a person who was easily manipulated.
-Or, we were a person who said “yes” when we wanted to say “no” and vice versa.
+You may have been a person who was easily manipulated.
+Or, you were a person who said “yes” when you wanted to say “no” and vice versa.

-- This has stopped.
-We need to put strength in our minds, courage in our hearts, and dignity in our self-esteem.
+This has to stop.
+You need to put strength in your mind, courage in your heart, and dignity in your self-esteem.

-- No one deserves to be manipulated or fed with a “white label love.
-And, no one deserves to be treated with a poisoned love and an ulterior motive.
+No one deserves to be manipulated.
+No one deserves to be treated with toxic love and ulterior motives.